python-discord/bot/bot/resources/tags/generators-iterators.md

 **Generator Functions**

 A generator function can be created by using one or more `yield` statements.
+Here is an example of how a `read_lines` function returning a `list` can instead use `yield` to return `Generator`
 \```py
 def foo():
     yield 1